gabrocheleau/merkle-patricia-trees-examples/README.md

 ]
 ```

-14/16 of its branches are empty (denoted here as `<Buffer >`).
+14/16 of its branches are empty (`<Buffer >`).
 Only the branches at indexes `3` and `4` contain values.
-These indexes are not determined at random: they correspond to the next hex-value of the path of our two keys (hex values `3` and `4`).
+Now here's an important point.
+These indexes are not determined at random: **they correspond to the next hex-value of the path of our two keys (hex values `3` and `4`)**.
 This makes sense, as this is the value at which our keys diverge:

 ```jsx
 //      <------ same ------> <-> (different)